bradleyjay/datadog_test/datadog/answers.md

     mysql> show databases like 'performance_schema';
     mysql> GRANT SELECT ON performance_schema.* TO 'datadog'@'localhost';

-To start gathering MySQL metrics, some code needs to be added to the config file.
+To start gathering MySQL metrics, some code needed to be added to the config file.
 However, only the example file ```conf.yaml.example``` exists in ```/etc/datadog-agent/conf.d/mysql.d```, so I copied the example to make my own version via```cp conf.yaml.example conf.yaml```.
 This creates conf.yaml, but the file belongs to root.
 Finally, I used ```sudo chown dd-agent:dd-agent conf.yaml``` to change ownership properly to the dd-agent.

-Now, I can modify to ```mysql.d/conf.yaml```, replacing the commented-out lines in the example with those listed in the documentation (using **sudo vi**, as the file is read-only).
-My conf.yaml then looks like:
+Next, I modified ```mysql.d/conf.yaml```, replacing the commented-out lines in the example with those listed in the documentation (using **sudo vi**, as the file is read-only).
+My conf.yaml then looked like:

 ![My conf.yaml](images/1_2_SQLMetrics_confYamlFile.png)